Fabrizio-Caruso/8bitC/8bitC_ENG.md

 <p>If our program uses data in a specific memory area, it would be better to have the data already stored in the binary and have the load process of the binary copy the data at the expected locations without any code to do actual copying of the data.<br>
 If the data is in the source code instead, we will have to copy them and we will also end up having them twice in memory.<br>
 The most common case is the data for sprites and redefined characters or tiles.</p>
-<p>Often but not always many MOS 6502 architectures use <em>memory mapped</em> graphics memory and so use common RAM for graphics data.<br>
-On the other hand many Z80-based systems such as (MSZ, Specravideo, Memotech MTX, Sord M5, Tatung Einstein, etc.) use the Texas VDP graphics chip that has its own video memory.</p>
 <p>Different compilers provide different tools to define the final binary structure.</p>
 <h4 id="cc65-let-us-instruct-the-linker">[CC65] Let us instruct the linker</h4>
 <p>It is possible to configure CC65’s linker through a .cfg file that describes the structure of the binary that we want to produce.<br>